ryanwentzel/ryanlwentzel.com/collections/_newsletter/2025-02-07-i-stink-at-praying.md

 Here's an example of a prayer I wrote just this past week.
 It's based on Jesus's invitation, in Matthew 6:25–34, to a non-anxious way of life.
 I titled it ["Sparrows, Poppies, and My Anxious Heart."]({% link _prayers/2025-02-07-sparrows-poppies-my-anxious-heart.md %})

-> Heavenly Father, you who feeds the White-crowned Sparrows and clothes the California Poppies, calm my anxious heart this morning, I pray, with fresh reminders of your fatherly care, so that I might let tomorrow worry about itself, through Jesus Christ our Lord.
+> Heavenly Father, you who feed the White-crowned Sparrows and clothe the California Poppies, calm my anxious heart this morning, I pray, with fresh reminders of your fatherly care, so that I might let tomorrow worry about itself, through Jesus Christ our Lord.
 Amen.

 I encourage you to try your hand at writing a prayer.
 I think you'd be surprised by how helpful the practice can be.